Acne Vulgaris: Causes and Treatments

 Causes of Acne Vulgaris

-Understanding the etiology of acne vulgaris is essential for effective treatment.
+Understanding the etiology of acne vulgaris causes is essential for effective treatment.
 Several factors contribute to the development of this condition:

 Hormonal Changes

 Hormonal fluctuations, particularly during puberty, are a significant factor in the onset of acne vulgaris.
 Androgens, the male hormones present in both males and females, stimulate the sebaceous glands to produce more sebum.
-Excessive sebum can clog pores, leading to the formation of acne.

 Bacterial Infection